Asparagus time has arrived! Otherwise known as Spring to many of you.

 Sauce for Asparagus

 Boosting some simply cooked asparagus with a sauce takes it to a whole other level.
 And you have other choices, too!
 Make Ramp Chimichurri Sauce instead of using scallions if you are lucky enough to have those at your disposal.
-In face, asparagus season matches up pretty neatly with ramp season, so this is a fine and plausible possibility.
-Or use “regular” chimichurri sauce, make with parsley and garlic.
+In fact, asparagus season matches up pretty neatly with ramp season, so this is a fine and plausible possibility.
+Or use “regular” chimichurri sauce, made with parsley and garlic.